Up to 60% off sofas & mattresses — limited‑time deals.

 • Anyone sensitive to back fatigue during long sitting sessions

-• Frequent hosts who need a sofa that “behaves” for different guests
+• Frequent hosts who want a sofa that stays predictable across body types

 • Where it falls short